PALMYRA

 Trailer

-About the Film An essay film by Hans Puttnies
+An essay film by Hans Puttnies

 In the summer of 2015, the famous temples of Palmyra in Syria were destroyed by the "Islamic State".
 Most people did not realise that an even greater crime was about to begin: the Assad regime ruthlessly bombed the modern town of Tadmor right next door and turned the families who had lived off the monuments into refugees in Europe.